The Ultimate Guide to the Best Playground and Restaurant Combos in Hong Kong for Families with Young Children

 - Address: G/F, Lin Fa Kung St W, Causeway Bay, Hong Kong

-- Walking Distance from Playground: 800 meters (~10 minutes with a stroller)
+- Walking Distance from Victoria Park: 800 meters (~10 minutes with a stroller)

 This park features open grass fields with stunning waterfront views and a spacious playground.
 The play structures include multi-level slides, climbing nets, rock walls, and swings.
 It’s ideal for energetic kids who love to climb and explore.